FairwindsOps/goldilocks/CONTRIBUTING.md

 # Contributing

-Issues, whether bugs, tasks, or feature requests are essential for keeping Polaris great.
+Issues, whether bugs, tasks, or feature requests are essential for keeping goldilocks great.
 We believe it should be as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can keep on top of things.

 ## Code of Conduct